pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0126.md

 …and a lot more.

-And at the end of the series we even [open-sourced][syncups-gh] the app, built in two different
-styles: one using what we call ["tree-based" navigation][tree-based-syncups] (i.e. when navigation is driven by optional state) and the other using ["stack-based" navigation][stack-based-syncups] (i.e. when navigation is  driven by a collection).
+At the end of the series we even [open-sourced][syncups-gh] the app, built in two different styles: one using what we call ["tree-based" navigation][tree-based-syncups] (_i.e._ when navigation is driven by optional state) and the other using ["stack-based" navigation][stack-based-syncups] (_i.e._ when navigation is driven by a collection).

 We even made a [call-to-action][syncups-cta] to the community to rebuild the app in the style that they enjoy the most.
-Architecture debates in the community tend to be a lot of abstract platitudes and hand wringing, but there's no better way to show off your ideas that to build it concretely and share with the world.
+Architecture debates in the community tend to be a lot of abstract platitudes and hand waving, but there's no better way to show off your ideas that to build it concretely and share with the world.

 [modern-swiftui-collection]: https://www.pointfree.co/collections/swiftui/modern-swiftui
 [scrumdinger]: https://developer.apple.com/tutorials/app-dev-training/getting-started-with-scrumdinger